 Any exploration of the future workplace must take interpersonal relationships into account, she says.

-The AHRC has also recently released a Human Rights and Technology Issues Paper to enable broad participation in the emergence of “a roadmap for responsible innovation in Australia".
+The AHRC has also released a Human Rights and Technology Issues Paper to enable broad participation in the emergence of “a roadmap for responsible innovation in Australia".

 Using the workforce past to understand the workforce future